Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/00-starter.md

 ## Due Dates

-# The Precourse should be completed by 3/5/2021 5pm PST
+# The Precourse should be completed by 5/2/2021 5pm PST

 ### !end-callout

-## Pre-Ada Units

-These units are designed with units to match the 6-day in-person Pre-Ada sessions for students determined to need a bit of additional support called Precourse Live.
-If you want to attend Live sessions, you can request to do so, but space is limited and admission is based on need.

 ## Learning Goals prior to starting at Ada